christiantobin/christiantobin.github.io/README.md

-# My playground
+# Online Simulated Bash Environment
-sometimes its also my portfolio but my main work can be found on my (Github Homepage)[https://github.com/christiantobin]
+sometimes I use this as my portfolio but my main work can be found on my [Github Homepage](https://github.com/christiantobin)
 ## Technologies
 - HTML
 - CSS
 - Javascript
-*No libraries or complex frameworks.*
+*No overly-complex frameworks.*